 - Do I want it as a portfolio piece?
 You need to build a portfolio so you can prove to others the value of your work.
 If you are just starting out, building a portfolio is essential and you even might be fine with just doing the job so you can add another item to your list of works.

-Obviously, don’t do it if there are none of the above benefits, or the people in charge are unreliable and unprofessional (hint: not offering any money at all is unprofessional, too, unless you are friends).
+Obviously, don’t do it if there are none of the above benefits, or the people in charge are unreliable and unprofessional.
 Those projects usually are just a pain in the ass to do and a waste of time and energy.

 Always make sure someone is not just taking advantage of you and don’t work without being compensated for your work.
-That’s just how professional services work in our culture, everything else is called a “hobby”.
+Realize that “compensation” doesn’t have to be money.
 Find an agreement that makes you happy and look forward to the project.
 Make it win / win for both sides.

 Thanks for reading!
 If you have any questions, comments, or just want to say hi, please leave a comment or get in touch with me at firstname.lastname@example.org